 The factions of the third party system are indicative of the actual factions in American history that comprise the “big tent” political parties of any era.

 The U.S. political parties changed over time as the country progressed and modernized.
 Today the party’s are two big tents, but those tents looked different in each party system.

 The articles below explain the many complex changes from 1776 to today.

-We fact-check “the myth of the big switch” presented in Dinesh D’Souza’s Hillary’s America: The Secret History of the Democratic Party.
+I fact-check Dinesh D’Souza’s movie Hillary’s America: The Secret History of the Democratic Party.

 The New Deal Coalition and Conservative Coalition are two coalitions that are emblematic of both the 20th century party switches and the modern parties.

 We explain the “vast-right wing conspiracy” (or right-wing strategy) that Hillary talked about in the 90s (and the left-wing equivalent).

 The modern Tea Party is a progressively conservative nativist protectionist populist movement that represent a response to globalism and progressive social liberalism.

 We explain three different types of Republicans found in America during Civil War Reconstruction: moderate, conservative, and radical Republicans.